SlayterDev/DeafShark/README.md

 Make sure you have [LLVM](http://llvm.org) installed because you'll need it.
 [Here is a quick guide](https://github.com/SlayterDev/DeafShark/wiki/Install-LLVM) for installing LLVM on OS X.

 Also DeafShark uses swift 2.
-So you will need [Xcode 7](https://developer.apple.com/xcode/downloads/) (Beta 4 at the time of this writing).
+So you will need [Xcode 7](https://developer.apple.com/xcode/downloads/).

 **Build the Compiler**